-ENG 409-411 Topics in American Literature
+ENG 409-411 Topics in American Literature Prerequisite: permission of the instructor

 Themes in American literature, such as Captivity Narratives through the 19th Century; Imagining Native Americans; The American Dream and Immigrant Writers; Poverty in the 20th Century American Literature; Freedom and Determinism in American Literature.
 May be taken up to three times, with different authors or topics.
 (Advanced American)